-What is Real World Data?
+What is RWD?

 RWD is any information relating to the safety and efficacy of an investigational drug that is collected outside of the strict confines of a traditional clinical trial.
 This kind of data can come from multiple different sources, including patient registries, electronic health and medical records, surveys, wearable devices, Expanded Access Programs (EAPs), etc. Collecting data from these types of tools allows companies to understand how best to develop and test a new drug and allows regulators greater insight into how a new product will work in the real-life setting, once it is approved.

-What Are The Benefits of Collecting Real World Data?
+What are the Benefits of Collecting Real World Data

 RWD collection can be beneficial for a drug development program at any stage, from the early planning phases right through to late-stage clinical trials.

 Early on, RWD collection can be used to inform and improve the drug development process for a new treatment.
 Gathering information from patients before any clinical trials have begun allows companies to understand the current medication use among the patient population; the patient attitudes towards treatment; patient behaviors, like the number of hospital visits and how they interact with primary care physicians; and the things that matter most to patients when enrolling in clinical trials.
 Building this information into the plans for drug development and testing can make new treatments more effective and clinical trials more efficient and conducive to product approval.